Ax3man/woutervdbijl.com/content/home/about.md

 I am currently working as a post-doctoral researcher in the lab of Judith Mank, at UBC.

-Previously, I worked in the lab of Cris Wheat on butterfly coloration.
+Previously, I worked in the lab of Chris Wheat on butterfly coloration.
 I was a PhD student with Niclas Kolm studying the function and evolution of brain size.
 For my thesis I performed experiments on brain size in guppies, and performed comparative analyses on the same topic.